pothos-dev/zeno/README.md

 Zeno is a variant of the [Redux](https://github.com/reduxjs/redux) pattern, but is written from the ground up to make the best use of Typescripts powerful type inference capabilities.

+It has a React integration with the companion library [react-zeno](https://github.com/bearbytes/react-zeno).

 It aims to:

 - provide auto-completion